 The research team host data management meetings twice a year and are available to provide help and guidance.
 In addition, sites can have access to MRDR presentations for their departments.

-The MRDR is involved in several collaborative studies; we have established relationships with sister registries in Austria and Korea and comparative studies are in process.
-The registry has been successful in obtaining funding to expand to 4 countries in Asia-Pacific and there are many more studies on the go and planned in areas including IVIG stewardship and active use of patient reported outcomes to improve care.
+The MRDR receives requests for data and analyses, and collaborates in studies with sites, researchers, and students.
+The registry has been funded by Janssen to establish the APAC MRDR in Korea, Singapore and other countries in the Asia-Pacific region, and there are many more studies on the go and planned in areas including IVIG stewardship and active use of patient reported outcomes.
 As a participating site you contribute to vital research and improvement in care for patients with Myeloma and Related Diseases.

 Videos on MRDR participation